-Art History is a quintessential liberal arts discipline: works of art provide a productive means of exploring nearly every area human inquiry.
+Art History is a quintessential liberal arts discipline: works of art open windows onto every area human inquiry.
 This principle–that works of art provide one of the richest means to explore the interconnectedness of the world–guides both my teaching and my scholarship as an art historian.
-My particular interest and expertise is in the art of Medieval and Early Modern Europe, but I also maintain an active interest in the art of the Islamic World and also Modern and Contemporary art, which was my first love.
+My particular interest and expertise is in the art of Medieval and Early Modern Europe, but I also maintain an active interest in the art of the Islamic World and Modern and Contemporary art, which was my first love.

 In my classes, I strive to help students discover that by looking carefully and thoughtfully at any work of art, they can begin to ask questions and explore ideas that will help them toward a richer understanding of their world, and a deeper connection to the other people within it.

 My research thus far has focused primarily on objects from early medieval (ca. 600-900) Ireland and Great Britain, with special emphasis on manuscripts such as the Book of Kells (above) and the Lindisfarne Gospels.
 I am particularly interested in developing ways to think more expansively about the place of ornament and calligraphic writing in Medieval Art and western art history more broadly.

 Since 2010, I have been a core member of the Material Collective, a collaborative working group of art historians dedicated to fostering innovative and humane research in the humanities.